 - Milder flavor

-365 by Whole Foods Market delivers a hot dog made from 100% grass-fed beef, raised without antibiotics or growth hormones.
-This is a strong pick for those who want to align their meals with organic and ethical standards.
+365 by Whole Foods Market offers a beef hot dog made from 100% grass-fed beef, raised without antibiotics or growth hormones.
+It's a strong choice for those who prioritize organic sourcing and cleaner eating.

-- No Added Nitrates/Nitrites: Reduces exposure to certain preservatives
+- No Nitrates or Nitrites Added: Reduces exposure to certain preservatives

-Compared to standard beef or turkey franks, this product prioritizes organic practices and ingredient transparency.
-The tradeoff is a higher price point and a slightly different flavor profile.
+Compared to conventional hot dogs, this product prioritizes organic sourcing and ingredient transparency.
+The tradeoff is a higher price point and a smaller pack size.

 - No antibiotics or hormones